LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

       * Industrial Barn Door tracks and fittings

       * Lightweight Overhead Cranes

+      NikoTrack produces manual overhead conveyor and monorail transfer systems that are modular in design for ease of installation and modification.

+      ### Key Features

+      * Multiple track sizes

+      * Manual or powered

+      * Flexible and simple track mounting system

+      * Standard components to connect and suspend the monorail conveyor track

+      * All components are electro galvanized for complete protection

+      * Seamless integration with the NikoTrack lightweight crane and lifting equipment

+      * Free running, economical with minimal maintenance

+      ### Suitable For

+      * Powder coating, painting, and material finishing applications

+      * Any industrial process that requires movement of parts, above floor level

+      * Situations where flightbars are used to move parts between processes within a plant
     images:
       - imageAlt: paint finishing line overhead conveyor
         imageUrl: /img/finishing_line_1.jpg